backstage/backstage/plugins/graphql-common/README.md

 }
 ```

-2. If you have more than one relationship of specific type you might want to use a [relay connection](https://relay.dev/graphql/connections.htm).
-In that case you specify the `Connection` type as a field type and use `nodeType` argument to specify which connection type you would like to resolve to.
+2. The GraphQL server has baked in support for [Relay][relay].
+By
+   default, collections defined by a `@relation` directive are modeled as
+   arrays.
+However, if the relationship is large, and should be
+   paginated, you can specify it with `Connection` as the field type and
+   use the `nodeType` argument to specify what the target of the
+   collection should be.

 ```graphql
 type Repository {